 Accounting: Outsource financial tasks such as bookkeeping, tax preparation, and payroll management to skilled professionals in India for efficient and accurate financial management.

-IT services: Stay competitive in the digital landscape by outsourcing software development, web development, mobile app development, and IT support services to India.
+IT Services: Stay competitive in the digital landscape by outsourcing software development, web development, mobile app development, cloud services, cybersecurity, and IT support services to India.
+With AI integration and automation becoming standard in 2026, Indian IT firms now offer advanced AI development, machine learning outsourcing, and generative AI solutions.

-Customer support: Provide excellent customer service round-the-clock by outsourcing customer support operations to India, where skilled representatives can handle inquiries and resolve issues promptly and efficiently.
+Customer Support: Provide excellent customer service round-the-clock by outsourcing customer support operations to India, where skilled representatives can handle inquiries and resolve issues promptly and efficiently through multiple channels including chat, email, and voice.

-Digital marketing: Boost your online presence with Indian expertise in SEO, social media management, content creation, and PPC advertising, and attract and retain customers effectively.
+Digital Marketing: Boost your online presence with Indian expertise in SEO, social media management, content creation, PPC advertising, AI-powered marketing automation, and generative SEO (GEO) optimization.
+In 2026, Indian digital marketing agencies increasingly leverage AI for hyper-personalization, multilingual content strategies, and predictive analytics to drive measurable results for global clients.

 Make Outsourcing from the US to India Easy by Partnering with an EOR – Gloroots